-Within the Atlantic region, business bankruptcies in Nova Scotia has shown the largest drop in the number of bankruptcies, averaging 39% less during the 2000-2005 period than in the second half of the 1990s.
+Within the Atlantic region, business bankruptcies in Nova Scotia averaged 39% less during the 2000-2005 period than in the second half of the 1990s.
 In the first half of the current decade, the province averaged about 303 business bankruptcies annually compared to over 600 during the first half of the 1990s.
-Overall, Nova Scotia accounts for nearly 50% of the Atlantic region's business bankruptcies.
+In general, Nova Scotia accounts for nearly 50% of the Atlantic region's business bankruptcies.